sureshjangid/sureshjangid/README.md

 - 📫 How to reach me **sureshjangir902@gmail.com**

-- 📄 Know about my experiences
+- 📄 Know about my experiences <br>
    [- **Front-End Development**: Proficient in building dynamic and interactive user interfaces using React.js.
 Skilled in crafting pixel-perfect designs and optimizing performance for exceptional user experiences.
    - **Back-End Development**: Experienced in developing server-side logic using Node.js, Express, and other related technologies.
 Familiar with creating APIs, handling authentication, and working with databases.
     - **Full-Stack Proficiency**: Capable of seamlessly integrating front-end and back-end components to create comprehensive and feature-rich web Software.]